Haywood County License Hearing Guide

 Related Guides

-Haywood County DUI License Suspension & ALR Hearing: Protect Your Driving Privileges
+Haywood County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Where to Request: The request for an ALR hearing must be submitted to the North Carolina Division of Motor Vehicles (DMV).
+- Where to Request: You must request the hearing from the North Carolina Division of Motor Vehicles (DMV).

 Automatic License Suspension